Michael G. DeGroote School of Medicine

-Since its formation in 1965, the school invented the small-group, case-based learning curriculum which is now known as PBL or problem-based learning.
+Since its formation in 1965, the school has used the small-group, case-based learning curriculum invented at McMaster, which is now known as PBL or problem-based learning.
 In addition, the school was the first in the world to institute a 3-year M.D. program in 1969, with classes being held year round.
 In the 1980s, McMaster developed and coined the term "evidence-based medicine" as a way to approach clinical problem solving.
-McMaster also developed the Multiple Mini Interview (MMI) system in 2001 for medical school admissions which has been adopted as part of the admissions system in professional schools around the world.
+McMaster also developed the Multiple Mini Interview (MMI) system in 2001 for medical school admissions which has been adopted as part of the admissions process for professional schools around the world.
 In 2010, McMaster developed the CASPer test for medical school admissions, which has been adopted by over 70 medical, dental and nursing schools worldwide.

 History

 McMaster University had long been a target of proposals for a medical school.
 As early as 1892, Trinity Medical College in Toronto had sought affiliation with McMaster.
 In the 1930s, Dr. C.E.
 Cooper-Cole and Dr. Gordon Murray were invited to become the first professors of medicine and surgery at the university.
 However, the plans were later shelved.
 In 1956, Sir Francis R. Fraser, wrote the Fraser report and concluded that McMaster could feasibly host a medical school.
 At the same time, the Ontario government had expressed the opinion that Ontario would need an additional medical school by 1966.
 The main driving force behind the project was Harry Thode, at the time the vice president of the university and later, the president.
 By 1965, the first dean of the new medical school John Robert Evans, was appointed.
 By 1966, the first five faculty members, John Robert Evans, William Walsh, Bill Spaulding, James Anderson and Fraser Mustard were recruited.
 The school would welcome its first class in the fall of 1969, graduating its first students in May 1972.